 The smoke should not enter your home or place of business unless you have defective plumbing.
 If you have any seldom used drains, it is recommended that you pour water in the drains to fill the trap, which will help prevent sewer gases or smoke from entering the building.
 If smoke can enter through faulty plumbing, the potential exists for sewer gases to enter your home or business.
 If this occurs, you should consult a licensed plumber to make repairs to your private property plumbing.

 If Smoke Enters the Building

 Should smoke enter your home or business, you may contact a member of the smoke testing crew working in your area.
 The crew member will be pleased to investigate with you as to where and why the smoke has entered your building.

 Your cooperation is appreciated.
-The information gained from this study will be used to improve your Spotsylvania County sanitary sewer service and may reduce the eventual cost for customers due to the entrance of groundwater and stormwater into the sanitary sewer system.
+The information gained from this study will be used to improve your Spotsylvania County sanitary sewer service and may reduce the eventual costs for major repairs due to the entrance of groundwater and stormwater into the sanitary sewer system.